al-ramsey/lean-exercises/README.md

 # lean-tutorials

 Exercises and files downloaded from: https://github.com/leanprover-community/tutorials.
 Changes are simply me adding my solutions to the exercises.
+Most recent solutions are in exercises_live_23.01.2023.

 Original README: